spread-ai/docs-comments/docs/module-2/querying-spread.md

 ---
-title: Findind and querying data in SPREAD
+title: Finding and querying data in SPREAD
 description: How to find and query data in the EI Graph.
 hide:
      - toc